edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_RUNSTATE_DIR
 ..........................

-Specifies a path within the container in which EdgeDB will place its Unix socket and other transient files.
+Specifies a path where EdgeDB will place its Unix socket and other transient files.

 Maps directly to the ``edgedb-server`` flag ``--runstate-dir``.